shawviv/cheatsheets/README.md

 # cheatsheets
-cheatsheets for my day to day learning :)
+cheatsheets for my day to day help :)